qoolixiloop/qool-latex-loop/README.md

 > 3. **README.md:** If you like to see the markdown source code of this README page, just enter the follwing URL or log into GitHub and click the "raw" button.
 >        https://<i></i>raw.githubusercontent.com<i></i>/qoolixiloop/qool-markdown-loop/master/README.md
 >
+> * **On a side note:** Markdown is very easy to use but also rather limited if compaired with HTML.
+If special effects are needed, HTML tags can be used directly.
+Usually, that works quite well, but not always.
+If you want to know how I e.g. managed to make the links unclickable, try out the last trick and look directly into the raw Markdown file.
+>
 > 🎁
 > </details>